background

 KML files are just XML files.
 And each layer is simply a "<folder>".
 Which means...

-All you have to do is modify the code to remove the separate folders and thus contain your placemarks within WHICHEVER LAYER(\FOLDER) YOU WANT THEM IN.
+All you have to do is modify the code to move the placemarks to WHICHEVER LAYER(\FOLDER) YOU WANT THEM IN.

 Depending on your ability to CTRL+F and search through XML code, this is EASY and takes mere SECONDS.